marcolussetti/opendotadump-tools/README.md

 ## Analysis

 Our analysis has been done via Jupyter Notebooks which we must note are not yet cleaned up well: both the graph generation for the production of our poster as well as exploratory data analysis are still grouped together in the notebooks, and it takes quite a while to generate these graphs.
-We fully intend on cleaning up these notebooks in the upcoming weeks.
+We fully intend on cleaning up these notebooks in the future.

 Please also note that due to the versions of various libraries needed by Plotnine and the versions provided in Google Colab, you will need to run the pip commands at the top of the notebook and then reload the runtime once before running the notebook through.
 If running through the entire notebook, please be aware that the large graph size and the complexity of the graphs mean that it may take quite a while to run through it.